Bandwidth Parameterized by Cluster Vertex Deletion Number: W[1]-hardness parameterized by cluster vertex deletion number

 \section{W[1]-hardness parameterized by cluster vertex deletion number}

-In this section, we prove that \BW{} is W[1]-hard when parameterized by the cluster vertex deletion number of the input graph.
-In order to do so, we reduce from an instance of \UBP.
-Before we present the details of the construction, we first give some high-level intuition.
+In this section we prove that {\BW} is W[1]-hard when parameterized by the cluster vertex deletion number of the input graph.
+In order to do so, we present a parameterized reduction from {\UBP} parameterized by the number of bins, which is well-known to be W[1]-hard~\cite{jcss/JansenKMS13}.